Kokiworse/SpeedCar-Prediction/README.md

 TODOs:
 * implementing the normalization, when I switched to RGB it broke
-* Generation of more DATAs (should use the fit from generation but it seems a lot of work, last thing to do)
+* Generation of more DATAs (should use the fit from generator but it seems a lot of work, last thing to do)

 Changed some params, increased the dropout percent by 0.05 and the sequence lenght (16 -> 20).
 Now after 15 epochs it gets aounrd 6 training loss and around 7-8 validation loss.
 It doesn't seem to overfit yet.